|

 What are the current controversies regarding federal education policy?

 The aftermath of the "No Child Left Behind" legislation has been controversial.
 Critics charge that the measure has not received sufficient funding and that schools in the poorer neighborhoods are set up for failure under the achievement standards.
 Students and teachers alike have been stressed by the emphasis on achievement and testing.
 On the other hand, the national test results have improved and the number of "failing schools" has been reduced each year.
+In particular, the improvement has been most impressive among minority student populations.
 There does seem to be a general consensus that some type of accountability was necessary to measure the effectiveness of public education and that the legislation has been a worthy effort to pursue such a goal.

 The change in federal education policy was developed after the 2000 Presidential campaign during which both candidates emphasized the importance of improving the nation's public education system, particularly at the primary and secondary levels.
 With remarkable bi-partisan unity, Congress passed the "No Child Left Behind Act" in December 2001.
 The measure increased federal funding and mandates teacher and school accountability through frequent testing of all students.